michaelbonner/bootpack-digital/README.md

 # Bootpack Digital

-Public webiste for Bootpack Digital, LLC
+Public website for Bootpack Digital, LLC

 ## What is Tailwind?